MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/projects-how-record-job-usage.md

 This lets you track and compare your original estimates against actual results and make modifications or new entries as needed.
 For example, you may have estimated that a job required 10 hours, and to date, it has taken 15 hours.
 You can add the extra five hours to the existing journal line or create a new journal line to report these five hours as overtime, which is another work type.
 The appropriate cost and price are calculated, and you can then post to the journal.

 > [!NOTE]
->   Item entries create item ledger entries and reduce the stock quantity.
-The **Post Stock Cost to G/L** batch job transfers the cost from stock to the general ledger.
+>   Item entries create item ledger entries and reduce the inventory quantity.
+The **Post Inventory Cost to G/L** batch job transfers the cost from inventory to the general ledger.
 Resource entries create resource ledger entries.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Journals**, and then choose the related link.
 2. Select a relevant job journal, and then choose the **Calc.
 Remaining Usage** action.